 Please also check with your municipality and county of residence for available funding.
 We’ve listed the county and municipal emergency rental assistance programs we are aware of below.

 County and Municipal Rental Assistance Programs

-The CDBG-CV Short Term Emergency Rental and Mortgage Assistance Grant Program will provide temporary rental and mortgage assistance, for up to six months, to low- and moderate-income households that have had a substantial reduction in income or became unemployed due the COVID-19 pandemic.
+The Cape May County CDBG-CV Short Term Emergency Mortgage and Rental Assistance Grant Program will provide temporary mortgage or rental assistance, for up to six months, to low- and moderate income households that have had a substantial reduction in income or became unemployed due the COVID-19 pandemic.
 Applicants may be eligible for a grant for a maximum of up to six months of emergency rental or mortgage assistance.
-The assistance, per month for rental assistance and mortgage assistance, will be capped at DCA’s fair market rent standard or the total of the rent or mortgage payment, whichever is lesser.
-The maximum amount of assistance available per rental household is $10,000 throughout a period of six months.
-All participants will be reviewed at the three-month interval to see if they are still in need of assistance.
-Persons applying must meet all applicable program income and eligibility requirements.
-Funds will be awarded on a first-come, first-serve basis determined by the submission of a full and complete application and all necessary supporting documents.
-For more information, please click here.
+Current annualized household income must be at or below 80% of the Area Median Income (AMI) for Cape May County for the size of the applicant household.
+For more information on this program; and to apply, please click here.

 City of Newark

 The City of Newark did have emergency rental assistance available in 2021, but due to the success of the program, the application window is now closed.
 To learn more about the program and receive updates directly from the City of Newark on potential future funding, please visit their website.
 Newark residents still qualify for the Essex County rental and utility assistance programs.